mkoltsov/scala-for-impatient/README.md

 # scala-for-impatient
-Code snippets from the Scala for Impatient book
+Code snippets from the Scala for Impatient book by cay horstmann